It’s not about how you died, but has everything to do with how you lived.” – Anonymous

 14) Are you truly content?

 Our life lately has been hectic, to say the least.
 We are having to adjust to major changes.
-One change can create a domino effect, where everything else has to be adjusted to accommodate the first change.
-As difficult as it is to making those changes, both the Country Boy and I can still sit outside, watch a gorgeous sunset, and know that we are where we should be.
-Our lives are rich.
-Our days are fulfilling.
-Our hearts are filled with a quiet joy that can only come from true, deep-seated contentment with our lives.
+Change creates a domino effect, where everything else adjusts to accommodate it.
+It is difficult to make those changes, but we do.
+And then the Country Boy and I still sit outside, watch a gorgeous sunset, and know that we are where we should be.
+Our lives are rich, our days fulfilling, and our hearts fill with a quiet joy that only comes from true, deep-seated contentment.

 It doesn’t matter the way you leave this earthly world.
 The big question is, how did you live while you were here?